tarantool/doc/doc/2.1/reference/reference_lua/swim.rst

 incarnation, and spreads a message saying the member is alive (a "refutation").

-When a member's incarnation number in a message is larger than local one, all its attributes  (IP, port, status) should be updated with the values received in the message.
+When a member's incarnation number in a message is larger than the local number, all its attributes  (IP, port, status) should be updated with the values received in the message.
 Payload is a bit different.
 Payload can be updated